kragen/derctuo/toolpath-optimization.md

-is not helpful for gradient descent as such, since very few of the components of the gradient are ever precisely 0, but if we modify the optimization procedure to search along only one or a few dimensions of P at a time — perhaps the ones whose component in the gradient is largest — then we may be able to get a big speedup out of this kind of incrementalization.
+is not helpful for gradient descent as such, since very few of the components of the gradient are ever precisely 0, but if we modify the optimization procedure to search along only one or a few dimensions of P at a time
+("coordinate descent") — perhaps the ones whose component in the gradient is largest — then we may be able to get a big speedup out of this kind of incrementalization.
 SKETCHPAD's constraint-satisfaction algorithm used a relaxation approach somewhat similar to this.